 Every time I tell someone that I have a blog dedicated to brunch, the first thing they always ask me is: what is the best brunch in Barcelona?
 When I’d only been writing the blog for a few months I still thought I might be able to give an answer, but now it’s impossible to make up my mind because there are simply too many places to choose between, each with its own special something.

-So I thought that the best way to remove this doubt would be to ask some expert foodies what their favorite brunch place is.
+Another option was to ask some expert foodies what their favorite brunch place is.

 Here are the answers I received, in alphabetical order, to discover the best brunches in Barcelona.